taschoebli/lab04-fusion-flow/docs/testing/README_TESTING_PROCEDURE.md

 Attention: Some event that can be tested are coupled with a live-system.
 Please keep in mind:

 1. Not more than x per minute
-2. Each booking events costs -.20 CHF / 20 EUR cents.
+2. Each booking events costs -.20 CHF / 20 EUR cents
+3. The API must not be used for other purposes other than testing

 Procedure:
 1. Download and open the Postman Collection